jasonbak/jasonbak.github.io/_posts/projects/2018-05-07-journal-analysis.md

 ---
 title: Projects
 project-title: Analysis of my personal journal
-abstract: I have been consistently journaling since the start of high school senior year (Sept 2014), producing around 283,000 words (or 350 pages) of unfiltered thoughts.
-This is a unique source of personal data which can be used to reveal trends in my life.
-We were particularly interested in identifying trends that promote happier writing, which may be correlated with a happier life!
+abstract: I've been consistently journaling since the start of my high school senior year (Sept 2014), producing around 337,000 words (or 320 pages of single-spaced 12 font) of unfiltered thoughts.
+This is a unique source of personal data that I used to reveal trends in my life that promote happier writing, which may be correlated with a happier life!
 recognitions: none
 recognitions-2: none
 recognitions-3: none